 If you take calcium supplements, make sure you also take magnesium so your body can properly metabolise the calcium.

-Rather than take magnesium supplements as tablets or capsules, for instance, you can apply them directly to your skin, in forms such as:
+Rather than taking supplements as tablets or capsules, magnesium is good for direct application to your skin.
+These forms include:

 The idea is that the mineral absorbs quickly into the highly porous upper layer of your skin (the epidermis), through to the blood vessels and muscles beneath.